sscok/ancient-methylation/README.md

 # Investigating food production-associated DNA methylation changes in paleogenomes: lack of consistent signals beyond technical noise

 ## Pipeline Usage

-A file that operates all the steps is called pipeline.sh One can use it as follows:
+The file that operates all the steps is called pipeline.sh.
+One can use it as follows:

 ```
 bash pipeline.sh output_folder_name processed_outputs_folder_name /path/to/sorted/annotation/file.bed /path/to/sorted/reference/cpgsite.bed /path/to/CGIs/dataset /path/to/scripts/
 ```

-## Descriptions Related to all Steps
+## Descriptions related to all steps

-### Generation of replicated datasets
+### Generating replicated (recoded) datasets

-First, one should generate the annotated methylation score (MS) datasets (i.e. including gene names) using the script below.
+First, one should generate the annotated methylation score (MS) datasets (i.e. including gene names) using the script below using the epiPALEOMIX software (https://github.com/KHanghoj/epiPALEOMIX).

 ```
 Rscript --verbose --vanilla process_and_filter_epiPALEOMIX.R
 ```

-After that the output of these files are used in the script:
+The output of these files is used in the script:

 ```
 bash replicated_dataset_generation.sh output_folder_name processed_outputs_folder_name /path/to/sorted/annotation/file.bed /path/to/scripts/
 ```

-This uses replicate.py script to generate the desired output for replicated dataset generation.
+This uses the replicate.py script to recode the data so that each row describes the state of one observation (deaminated or not) per CpG position per library.

-### Downsampled Datasets Generation
+In addition to deamination, the columns include information about the library (tissue, sex, subsistence, lab, and gene).
+See the example file (replicated-dataset-preview).

+### Generating downsampled (normalized) datasets

 20 Downsampled datasets are generated using downsampled_dataset_generation.R